 Below you can find ingredients and foods that may contain peanuts and ideas for substitutes.

 Following is a list of some ingredients to watch for on labels that may contain peanut protein.
-If you are unsure about an ingredient on a food label, check with your dietitian or doctor.
+If you are unsure about an ingredient on a food label, ask a dietitian or allergist.

 - cold-pressed peanut oil